Mobility Management Uncovered

-With this in mind, it’s important to recognise that change is coming – be clear on what you want, and make sure you have the ability to adapt as the industry evolves.
+With this in mind, it’s important to recognize that a change in mobility practices is coming – be clear on what you want, and make sure you have the ability to adapt as the industry evolves.

-First things first, mobility management isn’t implying you get rid of all your company vehicles and everyone rides the bus.
+First things first, mobility management isn’t implying you get rid of all your company vehicles and everyone ride the bus.

 A company car can still provide the best solution, as it transports an employee door-to-door in a reasonable amount of time …but have you checked there isn’t another option that provides the same flexibility and productivity, at a lower cost?

 If not, the answer might be right under your nose…

 Consider the following alternative means to the company car: